SeverinAlexB/pkdns-hackathon-25/README.md

 3. Use the [JS examples](./nodejs/) to publish your own DNS records.

 3. Use the [pkdns-cli](https://github.com/pubky/pkdns/tree/master/cli/sample) to publish your own DNS records.
-Download the binaries [here](https://github.com/pubky/pkdns/releases/).
+See this [Medium post](https://medium.com/pubky/how-to-host-a-public-key-domain-website-v0-6-0-ubuntu-24-04-57e6f2cb6f77).

 ## PKDNS DIG (Records Viewer)